freqtrade/freqtrade/README.md

 ### Up-to-date clock

-The clock must be accurate, syncronized to a NTP server very frequently to avoid problems with communication to the exchanges.
+The clock must be accurate, synchronized to a NTP server very frequently to avoid problems with communication to the exchanges.

 ### Min hardware required